chrimerss/allenslib/docs/hydrology/classicalHydrology.md

 In this big paper, the authors proposed a framework to address the scientific problems: How to determine the tipping point of changes resulting in a irreversiable situation; in other words, what is the maximum changes that breaks the earth system resilience.

 Even though this is a conceptual paper, it really motivates researchers to dive into and look for answers to benefit our human society.

+# Coupled hydrologic/hydraulic modeling for flood innudation

+__A high resolution coupled hydrologic–hydraulic model (HiResFlood-UCI) for flash flood modeling__

+UCI group developed the coupling framework of SAC-based hydrologic model and BreZo-based hydraulic model.
+The advantage of coupling these two can improve the streamflow prediction, and also provide the flood depth and velocity which is crucial to categorize the flood.